Fitztorious/Fitztorious/README.md

 ### I've always loved coding and have a minor in computer science from the University of Waterloo :school: My major was in geomatics and has been the focus of my attention over the past decade in my current role.

-### My current goal is to expand my skill set to create :world_map: interactive web [GIS](https://www.esri.com/en-us/what-is-gis/overview "What is GIS? | Geographic Information System Mapping Technology") apps that are easy to use, visually appealing, and most of all, fun!
+### My goal is to expand my skill set enough to create :world_map: impactful web [GIS](https://www.esri.com/en-us/what-is-gis/overview "What is GIS? | Geographic Information System Mapping Technology") apps that are easy to use and visually appealing!

 ## :mechanical_arm: Skills